geetkhatri/geetkhatri.github.io/_projects/speech_enhancement_psr.markdown

     </div>
 </div>
 <div class="caption">
-    The magnitude spectrum of a speech signal before (left) and after (right) application of the algorithm
+    The magnitude spectrum of a speech signal before and after application of the algorithm
 </div>